havochvatten/MSP-Symphony/README.md

 - View individual data layers (ecosystem component maps and human pressure maps)
 - Create polygons for further analysis
-- Perform baseline scenario analysis over an arbitrary geographical region (uploded or drawn polygons, single or grouped)
+- Perform baseline scenario analysis over an arbitrary geographical region (uploaded or drawn polygons, single or grouped)
 - View (and export) graphical and statistical measures of analysis results, including Sankey charts of the impact relationship between components, and cumulative impact of individual components
 - Apply, view, select, and edit sensitivity matrices used for analysis